refinedev/refine/documentation/docs/api-references/components/resource.md

 <br />

-These components will recieve some properties   .
+These components will receive some properties.

 ```tsx title="PostList.tsx"